 The Company files income tax returns in the U.S. federal jurisdiction, and various states and foreign jurisdictions.
-With few exceptions, the Company is no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations by tax authorities for years before 2005.
+The Company is no longer subject to U.S. federal income tax examinations by tax authorities for years before 2005.
 The Internal Revenue Service (IRS) has completed examinations of the Company's U.S. income tax returns for 2002, 2003 and 2004.
-As of March 31, 2007, the IRS has proposed no significant adjustments to any of the Company's tax positions.
+The IRS proposed no significant adjustments to any of the Company's tax positions.

-The Company adopted the provisions of FASB Interpretation ("FIN") No. 48, Accounting for Uncertainty in Income Taxes - An Interpretation of FASB Statement No. 109 ("FIN 48"), on January 1, 2007.
+The Company adopted the provisions of the Financial Accounting Standards Board (the "FASB") issued FASB Interpretation ("FIN") No. 48, Accounting for Uncertainty in Income Taxes - An Interpretation of FASB Statement No. 109 ("FIN 48"), on January 1, 2007.
 As a result of the implementation of FIN 48, the Company recognized no increases or decreases in the total amount of previously unrecognized tax benefits.
 As of January 1, 2007, the Company had no unrecognized tax benefits.

 The Company recognizes interest accrued related to unrecognized tax benefits in interest expense and penalties in its tax accruals.
-The Company had no amounts accrued for the payment of interest or penalties at January 1, 2007, respectively.
+The Company had no amounts accrued for the payment of interest or penalties at January 1, 2007 or June 30, 2007.

-The Company's effective tax rate was 43.3% for the three months ended March 31, 2007 compared to 43.8% for the three months ended March 31, 2006.
-The difference between the Company's federal statutory rate of 35% and effective tax rate relates primarily to state income taxes, net of the federal benefit, and non-deductible expense related to incentive stock options.
-The decrease in the Company's effective tax rate was due to a larger number of disqualifying dispositions of stock options for which the Company receives a tax deduction.
+The Company's effective tax rate was 42.3% and 42.8% for the three and six months ended June 30, 2007 compared to 42.2% and 42.9% for the three and six months ended June 30, 2006.
+The difference between the Company's federal statutory rate of 35% and effective tax rate relates primarily to state income taxes, net of the federal benefit, and non-deductible expenses related to incentive stock options.
 The Company has deferred tax assets resulting from net operating losses and capital loss carry forwards of acquired companies amounting to approximately \$2.3 million, for which a valuation allowance of \$1.8 million is recorded.
-Additionally, the Company has deferred tax assets of \$1.2 million related to fixed assets, reserves and accruals.
-Deferred tax assets net of the valuation allowance total \$1.7 million and are offset by deferred tax liabilities of \$3.8 million related to identifiable intangibles and cash to accrual adjustments from current and prior acquisitions.
+Additionally, the Company has deferred tax assets of \$2.0 million related to property and equipment, reserves and accruals.
+At June 30, 2007, deferred tax assets net of the valuation allowance total \$2.5 million and are offset by deferred tax liabilities of \$4.1 million related to identifiable intangibles and cash to accrual adjustments from current and prior acquisitions.
 Any reversal of the valuation allowance on the deferred tax assets will be adjusted against goodwill and will not have an impact on our statement of operations.
 All of the net operating losses and capital loss carry forwards relate to acquired entities, and as such are subject to annual limitations on usage under the "change in control" provisions of the Internal Revenue Code.